isomerpages/govtech-stp/_start-here/Checklist for Fully Vaccinated Travellers.md

 			<!--<p style="font-size:18px; margin-top:10px; margin-bottom:10px;line-height:1.3;">Readers referencing this checklist can indicate “☑” in the boxes (&#9634;) for any completed activities.</p>-->
 	</div>

-<p style=" font-size:18px; margin-top: 15px; margin-bottom:20px; line-height:1.35; width:120.1%;">Please read each step below carefully in order to ensure a smooth travel experience.
+<p style=" font-size:18px; margin-top: 15px; margin-bottom:20px; line-height:1.35; width:120.1%;">For a smooth travel experience, read each step below carefully.
 Please note that <b>you are no longer required to take any COVID-19 tests to enter Singapore.</b> </p>

 <html>
 <head>